Amir-Rastkhadiv/fun-gym/README.md

 - ### WHAT TIPS DO YOU HAVE FOR NAMEING A GYM PROJECT?

-Top tips for choosing the Fun Gym Website:
+Top tips for branding the Fun Gym Website:

 1) Short and memorable
 2) Unique and different from other local brands.